Syllabus

 Academic integrity policy statement

 This class encourages collaboration and cooperation, but also expects that you submit your own work for homeworks.
-Talking through high-level ideas with other students is accepted and encouraged, but copying someone else’s code/analysis is not allowed.
+Talking through high-level ideas with other students is accepted and encouraged, but copying someone else’s code/analysis is not allowed, and neither is collaboration where you’re looking at each others’ screens when writing the homeworks.
 If in doubt about this policy, ask!